Risk Management

 • Proper operation of the Quality Management System (QMS)

-• Feedback on quality defects, share them across the Company, and implement the relevant PDCA cycles
+• Feedback on quality defects, sharing them across the Company, and implementation of the relevant PDCA cycles

 Low to Medium Medium to Large

 The skilled workers who are essential for the construction industry are aging.
-If there isn’t a new generation of workforce by the time baby boomers retire in large numbers, it could compromise our operations, thereby affecting our business activities and performance.
+If we fail to secure a generational transition via new recruitment prior to the mass retirement of the baby boomer generation, our production capabilities may be impaired, thereby affecting our business activities and performance.

 Through public-private partnerships, we are working to secure and train workers, improve their treatment, and make the construction industry more appealing.